jamesfricker/bobcat-sdk/examples/004-bozo/README.md

 (`0x4ecf61a6c2fab8a047ceb3b3b263b401763e9d49`), an algorithmic stablecoin by Nerite.

 The permit relayer is deployed at `0x503a8DD317791aF592B1C84B19eD20a6134ea02d`.
+The frontend routes deposits through this relayer, using a max permit when allowance to the relayer is insufficient (settable via `VITE_PERMIT_RELAYER`).

 These deployments are on the Arbitrum One mainnet network.